-- 5.6.1 Field Team Composition: Under normal ASRC operations, field tasks will be carried out by field teams.
-The ASRC will normally use Field Team Leaders (FTLs) to lead teams of SAR personnel into the field. - 5.6.2 FTI Roles and Responsibilities: The details of the roles and responsibilities of an ETI are contained in Annex D. - 5.7 Radio Communications - 5.7.1 Clear Text: ASRC Communications shall be in plain English, with ITUICAC phonetic spelling where necessary.
-Accepted pro-words, use of the standard status codes, and proper radio communication procedure are described in Annex I. - 5.7.2 Compliance with FCC Regulations: All FCC laws, requirements, regulations, and polices will be stringently followed.
-The call sign assigned by the FCC, as shown on the radio license, will be broadcast at least once every hour. - 5.8 Medical Considerations and Patient Treatment: The following detail the ASRC policies concerning how to provide on-scene patient care. - 5.8.1 Medic Appointment: The Medic, whether on a field team or an Evacuation team staged at the mission or incident base, shall be appointed by the on-scene incident staff, or in the absence of such an appointment, the FTL shall appoint the Medic as necessary. - 5.8.2 Medic Qualifications: If possible, the Medic should possess certification as an EMT or higher, valid in the state in which the Medic is operating.
+- G Fill out the Missing/Lost Person Questionnaire. - G Identify the organizations on scene, management positions other agencies fill, incident status, etc. - G Identify logistics needs, such as power, shelter, food; - G Document initial search information and data, such as subject's name, description, clothing. - G Document initial planning data, such as the Point Last Seen (PLS), the subject's plans, physical condition, mental state, etc. - 5.6 Field Teams: The following sections apply to the use of field teams directed by the ASRC. - 5.6.1 Field Team Composition: Under normal ASRC operations, field tasks will be carried out by field teams.
+The ASRC will normally use Field Team Leaders (FTLs) to lead teams of SAR personnel into the field. - 5.6.2 FTL Roles and Responsibilities: The details of the roles and responsibilities of an FTL are contained in Annex D. - 5.7 Radio Communications - 5.7.1 Clear Text: ASRC Communications shall be in plain English, with ITUICAC phonetic spelling where necessary.
+Accepted pro-words, use of the standard status codes, and proper radio communication procedure are described in Annex J. - 5.7.2 Compliance with FCC Regulations: All FCC laws, requirements, regulations, and polices will be stringently followed.
+The call sign assigned by the FCC, as shown on the radio license, will be broadcast at least once every hour. - Medical Considerations and Patient Treatment: The following detail the ASRC policies concerning how to provide on-scene patient care. - 5.8.1 Medic Appointment: The Medic, whether on a field team or an Evacuation team staged at the mission or incident base, shall be appointed by the on-scene incident staff, or in the absence of such an appointment, the FTL shall appoint the Medic as necessary. - 5.8.2 Medic Qualifications: If possible, the Medic should possess certification as an EMT or higher, valid in the state in which the Medic is operating.
 The Medic must be at least 18 years old.
 In the absence of an EMT, the adult with the highest medical training should initiate care to the appropriate level.
 When a person with greater training arrives, they will assume responsibility for patient care.